timsinaanup/NepalStockAnalyzer/README.md

 # API
 I used API of sharehub and with request method, after the extraction of Json, I used pandas to create a dataframe to store only required data initially.
 (Security Name, Symbol, and Sector)

+# DF

+After creating df, I imported it in another file for woth with each stocks seperately.